Tsushima at it’s furthest point from Japan is less than 50km from South Korea.

 Basically I was unable to find anything else last minute so grabbed a room in a love hotel.
 But turns out to be fabulous value for about $40.
 It is huge size room for Japan with spa bath and big bed.

-After some fine red wine from Chile tonight I boldly say to hell with you typhoon no.22 and decide to ride on tomorrow and maybe spend a day holed up somewhere when it arrives.
+After some fine red wine from Chile tonight to bolster my confidence I boldly say to hell with you typhoon no.22 and decide to ride on tomorrow and maybe spend a day holed up somewhere when it arrives.

 Day 3.
 Kyoto to Shimane prefecture